mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

 ---
 path: "/android-deployment"
 date: "2018-06-06T00:08:33.962Z"
-title: "Deploying Android Without Play Store Like A Pro"
+title: "Android Versioning Using Docker Like A Pro"
 ---

 Believe it or not, unlike web deployments, android deployment sucks.
 Specially when you don't want to use Play Store.

 So, we gonna use docker, git, and some simple hacks to put things in work

-### Docker image
+### Docker Image, Savage

 We first need to build a docker image with minimum libraries and dependencies required.